maxxiimo/the-front-end-manifesto/cover.md

 *A research-based How To<br>
 on best practices for writing<br>
-well organized, efficient,<br>
-mobile to desktop...*
+well organized mobile to desktop...*

 **Front End Code**